 There are many different ways to calculate depreciation.
-Some methods apply the same percentage each year while the asset's value declines; others apply different percentages each year while the asset's value remains the same.
+Some methods apply the same percentage each year while the asset's value declines, others apply different percentages each year while the asset's value remains the same and others may use a fixed dollar amount each period.
 Some methods take more depreciation in earlier years than in later years (known as accelerated depreciation).